-Applies the name of the alert owner in the Enter Owner field for Set Owner
+Applies the name of the alert owner in the Enter Owner field Set Owner for one or more alerts.

-Applies the comment in the Enter Comment field for one or more Add Comment
+Applies the comment in the Enter Comment field for one or Add Comment more alerts.

 Removes all comments for one or more alerts.
 Clear